Connect with others who understand.

 4. Genetic Eye Diseases

-Retinitis pigmentosa refers to a group of rare genetic eye diseases in which the cells in the retina break down slowly over time.
+Retinitis pigmentosa refers to a group of rare genetic eye diseases in which cells in the retina break down over time.
 Researchers estimate that between 10 percent and 50 percent of people with retinitis pigmentosa are affected by cystoid macular edema.
-Doctors and researchers aren’t sure why this is the case, but they have some theories.
+Doctors and researchers aren’t sure why this is the case, but they have some ideas.
 One theory is that the breakdown of the blood-retinal barrier — which lets fluid leak into the eyes — causes fluid-filled cysts to form on the macula, leading to swelling and vision loss.

 5. Macular Pucker